Will Kansas cover the spread vs. Tennessee? Betting Trends, Record ATS

 Get tickets for any college basketball game this season at Ticketmaster!

-- When Kansas scores more than 60.0 points, it is 2-2 against the spread and 4-0 overall.
+- When Kansas puts up more than 60 points, it is 2-2 against the spread and 4-0 overall.

+- The Volunteers' 76.4 points per game are 10.4 more points than the 66 the Jayhawks give up to opponents.

 Bet on this or any college basketball matchup at BetMGM